How To Train Goats On Electric Fence

 Sharing is caring!

-I remember the very first year I had goats the scariest thing for me was when I had to train goats on electric fence.
+I remember the very first year I had goats.
+The scariest thing for me was when I had to train goats on the electric fence.

-Especially with my young kids, I was not sure how to go about doing it.
-I actually guessed and hoped for the best.
+Especially with my young kids, I was unsure how to do it.
+I guessed and hoped for the best.
 Luckily none of the little kids got seriously injured that first year, but we sure did have a couple of close calls.

-After 11 seasons of kids and new additions to our herd, I have learned how to make things just a bit easier for both myself and my animals.
+After 11 seasons of kids and new additions to our herd, I have learned how to make things easier for myself and my animals.

 training goats on electric fence netting

 The trick to training a herd of goats is to train the younger kids with the older does.
 This will help the young kids to learn by example.
-When they see their mothers stay clear of the fence they usually do too, well, at least in the beginning.
+When they see their mothers stay clear of the fence, they usually do too.

 Train Goats on Electric Fence – Tips